pingcap/docs-cn/grafana-tidb-dashboard.md

 - Owner Handle Syncer Duration: the time that it takes the DDL Owner to update, obtain, and check the Schema Version
 - Update Self Version Duration: the time consumed by updating the version information of Schema Version Syncer
 - DDL OPM: the number of DDL executions per second
-- DDL Add Index Progress In Percentage: the progress of adding an index
+- DDL backfill progress in percentage: the progress of backfilling DDL tasks

 ### Statistics